 How to Get a Real Egg at a Fast-Food Restaurant (2:30)

 Breakfast foods are a favorite, and fast-food brands have taken notice by offering breakfast options all day long.
-Grab-and-go breakfasts are generally not the healthiest option, but making a few tweaks to your order might be able to save you some calories.
-Investigative reporter Tia Brown has a couple tricks to make sure your fast-food breakfast is as healthy as it can be.
+Grab-and-go breakfasts are generally not the best option, but making a few tweaks to your order might be able to save you some calories and make healthier choices.
+Investigative reporter Tia Brown has a couple tricks to make your fast-food breakfast is as healthy as it can be.

 Breakfast Sandwich Eggs

 Since the FDA doesn't have a clear definition of a real egg, this allows some fast-food brands to use egg products — eggs with additives in them.
 These are most commonly liquid egg mixtures that can be cooked into egg patties in advance, frozen, and then reheated as needed.
 Brown says the way to tell if your eggs are made with egg product is to see if it is flat and has a fold in it.

 Her trick to ensure you’re getting a fresh egg is to ask to substitute egg for a round egg on your breakfast sandwich.
 They’ll crack a fresh egg and cook it right in front of you.

 Breakfast Sandwich Meats